 taking on a board level job.

-Families participate in the two major fundraising events: the fall family concert and spring silent auction.
+Families participate in the two major fundraising events: the fall Down by the Bay 5k race and spring silent auction.

 Participation in the eScrip program.